nanoporetech/pod5-file-format/docs/docs/tools.rst

-Pod5-merge
+pod5 merge
 ==========

-`pod5-merge` is a tool for merging multiple  `.pod5` files into one monolithic pod5 file.
+`pod5 merge` is a tool for merging multiple  `.pod5` files into one monolithic pod5 file.

 The contents of the input files are checked for duplicate read_ids to avoid accidentally merging identical reads.
 To override this check set the argument